sandyavila/starter-academic/content/authors/admin/_index.md

   url: https://www.ucf.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include emerging technology, online learning, STEM education, and specifically mixed reality (AR, VR, and XR).
+bio: My research interests include emerging technology, online learning, STEM education, and mixed reality (AR, VR, and XR).

 # Interests to show in About widget